 Access to Low-Cost Electric Transmission

-Existing transmission capacity from Corumba (twenty miles from Puerto Suárez) to the Elektro service territory is sufficient to carry Puerto Suárez’s full 150 MW of power generation capacity.
-This available transmission capacity, without any need for expansions, provides competitive transmission access.
+Existing transmission capacity from Corumba [twenty miles] from Puerto Suarez) to the Elektro service territory is sufficient to carry Puerto Suarez’s full 147 MW of power generation capacity.
+This available transmission capacity should provide competitive transmission access.

 Elektro Provides Access to PPA

-ESA’s ownership of Elektro provides Puerto Suárez with access to a creditworthy off-taker and to a financeable PPA, permitting the project to proceed on a fast-track basis.
+ESA’s ownership of Elektro provides Puerto Suarez with access to a creditworthy off-taker and a financeable PPA, permitting the project to proceed on a fast-track basis.
 Enron is awaiting approval from ANEEL for its PPA with Elektro.

 Bolivian Government Support

-The Bolivian government has expressed a strong interest in the development of power projects in Bolivia and is therefore fully supportive of Puerto Suárez.
+The Bolivian government has expressed a strong interest in the development of power projects in Bolivia and is fully supportive of Puerto Suarez.

 Excellent Location

-The Puerto Suárez project is located near the border of Mato Grosso do Sul, which has strong growth of approximately 10% per year in electricity demand and is dependent on power imports from distant capacity in the States of São Paulo and Minas Gerais.
+The Puerto Suarez project is located near the border of the State of Mato Grosso do Sul, Brazil.
+Mato Grosso do Sul is projected to have which has strong growth of approximately 10% per year in electricity demand and is currently dependent on power imports from distant capacity in the States of São Paulo and Minas Gerais.